 Investment in technology is for the long term.
-Hence we prefer to look at solutions which are at the forefront of technology.
-For e.g. we were the first to invest in the Bobst Asitrade inline microfluting equipment though the same could have been done via lower cost Asian alternatives using multiple processes.
-This helped us cater large volumes with consistent quality & shorter lead times.
+Hence, we prefer to look at solutions which are at the forefront of technology.
+For example, we were the first to invest in the Bobst Asitrade inline microfluting equipment though the same function could have been by a lower cost Asian-make alternatives using multiple processes.
+This helped us cater to large volumes with consistent quality and shorter lead times.

-For small value add machines and some niche areas we do look at lower cost technology options as may be appropriate.
+For small value-addition machines and some niche areas we do look at lower cost technology options.

 You have an interesting concept in place with the packaging design studio.
 This is a consumer-oriented approach.
 How has your small and nimble team reaped dividends for you?

-Creating a studio which showcases products and technology enabled us to create an environment where customers can engage extensively with our team and work on creative designs & packaging concepts.
-Ultimately packaging development is about anticipating customer needs well and a small nimble and efficient team servicing the customer can enable speedy development by aligning all the processes to deliver customer delight
+Creating a studio which showcases products and technology enabled us to create an environment where customers can engage extensively with our team and work on creative designs and packaging concepts.
+Ultimately, packaging development is about anticipating customer needs well and a small, nimble and efficient team servicing the customer can enable speedy development by aligning all the processes to deliver customer delight.

 The role of Product Introduction Process (PIP) in ITC?

 Product Introduction Process (PIP) team pioneers packaging innovations.
 The cross functional team uses a unique process to pilot the client's packaging requirements through its manufacturing system.
 This process has helped enhance the look and feel of many leading brands.
-The centralized team operating from Chennai integrates design & development needs of all the units to ensure seamless knowledge transfer required for executing right first time.
+The centralised team operating from Chennai integrates design and development needs of all the units to ensure seamless knowledge transfer required for executing it right at the very first time.

-Amongst the various guidelines e.g. US Food and Drug Administration (FDA); the British Retail Consortium (BRC); and with especial reference to print, the European Printing Ink Association (EuPIA) and tried and tested ISO, What are the certifications a firm should opt for?
+Amongst the various guidelines such as US Food and Drug Administration (FDA); the British Retail Consortium (BRC); and with special reference to print, the European Printing Ink Association (EuPIA) and tried and tested ISO, What are the certifications a firm should opt for?

 Certifications are a means of reassurance of the standards in place.
 We are compliant to integrated management systems that encompasses quality and EHS.
-Our units are further certified for Social Accountability (SA 8000) & BRC –IoP, Sedex amongst others.
+Our units are further certified for Social Accountability (SA 8000) and BRC –IoP, Sedex among others.

 How must a packaging firm look at paperboard?
 The importance of grain direction, bendability, stiffness etc.

-Knowledge of technical characteristics of substrates & materials is critical in packaging development.
+Knowledge of technical characteristics of substrates and materials is critical in packaging development.
 An understanding of processes at our plants as well as in customer’s machines is an integral part of the skill base in packaging design.
-Hence this forms an important role in a packaging company.
+Hence, this forms an important role in a packaging company.

 How do you handle shorter runs?
 Especially, smaller sizes and special sizes?

-The right quality parameters like cutting quality & crease stiffness are vital to ensure good runnability on customer’s packing lines.
-Our customers have also been upgrading and investing in state-of-the-art high speed packing lines thus increasing the demand with respect to the performance of the packaging material.
+The right quality parameters like cutting quality and crease stiffness are vital to ensure good runnability on customer’s packing lines.
+Our customers have also been upgrading and investing in state-of-the-art high-speed packing lines thus increasing the demand with respect to the performance of the packaging material.

 One of your colleagues mentioned you worked on lean journey.
 Can you tell us some more?